What's a prop and why does Starmourn have them?

 Technically, a prop in Starmourn is an item that's generated in a room based on its environment sub-type.
 Every room has an environment type (like 'urban' for instance) and a sub-environment type (like, say, 'office').
 In the case of an 'office' sub-environment you might see things like desks, chairs, cabinets, and so on, whereas in a something like a 'ruins' sub-environment you'd get props like toxic waste barrels, vandalized billboards, or fallen slabs of syncrete.

-Laura Martz - created somewhere around 300 different types of props.
+We have created somewhere around 500 different types of props to date.
 Some rooms will have none, some could have five or six.
 Importantly, this is random, and when a prop is destroyed (more about that below), it opens up a chance for a new prop to potentially be generated in that room.

-As to the why - we wanted the 'terrain' to matter more in Starmourn room-to-room than it does in our existing MUDs.
+As to the why - we wanted the 'terrain' to matter more in Starmourn room-to-room than it does in other IRE MUDs.
 Terrain in this case refers more to the metaphorical terrain that might matter in combat than the ground itself.

 What can you do with props?

 Well, what you can do with them depends on the prop itself, but right now the list includes the following, all of which will only be doable with props that make sense.
 You can't lie down on an office chair, for instance.